FMSC-Measurements/NatCruise/doc/PrivacyPolicy.md

  - Application session length

 You can disable anonymous usage data collection in the settings page of the application.

-## Cruisers Initials
-In the application you have the option to 'sign' cruise data using user initials.
-Use of cruisers initials is an optional feature.
-Initial data is not is not sent to the USFS or any third parties.
-It is only stored locally on the device

 ## Google Play Store